PixelRubro/ParallaxerSystemForUnity/README.md

 There's also a moving element, the ParallaxMovingElement, which moves to direction with a speed, while also following the camera movement.

-This element is also able to respawn itself at the opposite side of the screen as soon as its movement takes it outside the screen:
+This element is also able to respawn itself at the opposite side of the screen as soon as its movement takes it outside of the view:

 [<img alt="GIF" src="https://github.com/SoftBoiledGames/Parallaxer/blob/main/Documentation/moving_element.gif" width= 600/>](https://github.com/PixelSparkStudio/Parallaxer/blob/main/Documentation/moving_element.gif)